Cruelty to animals: United States

 In the United States, ear cropping, tail docking, rodeo sports, and other acts are legal and sometimes condoned.
 Penalties for cruelty can be minimal if pursued.
 Currently, 46 of the 50 states have enacted felony penalties for certain forms of animal abuse.
 However, in most jurisdictions, animal cruelty is most commonly charged as a misdemeanor offense.
 In one recent California case, a felony conviction for animal cruelty could theoretically net a 25-year to a life sentence due to their three-strikes law, which increases sentences based on prior felony convictions.

 In 2003, West Hollywood, California, passed an ordinance banning declawing of house cats.
 In 2007, Norfolk, Virginia passed legislation only allowing the procedure for medical reasons.
 However, most jurisdictions allow the procedure.

 In April 2013, Texas Federal Court Judge Sim Lake ruled that the Animal Crush Video Prohibition Act of 2010, which criminalized the recording, sale, and transport of videos depicting animal cruelty as obscenity, violates the First Amendment.
 Judge Lake noted that obscenity tests require an explicitly sexual depiction, which the criminalized videos lack.
 This follows the precedent set by United States v.
 Stevens, which additionally held that restrictions on the possession of animal cruelty videos were unconstitutional.

-In November 2019, then-U.S. President Donald Trump signed the Preventing Animal Cruelty and Torture Act, making certain intentional acts of cruelty to animals federal crimes carrying penalties of up to seven years in prison.
+In November 2019, U.S. President Donald Trump signed the Preventing Animal Cruelty and Torture Act, making certain intentional acts of cruelty to animals federal crimes carrying penalties of up to seven years in prison.
 The Act expanded upon the 2010 Animal Crush Video Prohibition Act signed by President Barack Obama that banned the creation and distribution of videos that showed animals being crushed, burned, drowned, suffocated, impaled, or subjected to other forms of torture.
-The underlying acts, which were not included in the 2010 bill, are part of the PACT Act and are now felony offenses.
+The underlying acts, which were not included in the 2010 bill, are part of the PACT Act and are now federal offenses.
 The bill was unanimously passed in both the House and Senate.